LEARN PORTUGUESE IN LISBON

 Portuguese is a very interesting language for several reasons.
 They have interesting uses of the infinitive that we don’t find in other languages (they “bend” verbs).
 They have a personal infinitive (“infinitivo pessoal”) and then they have future subjunctive that, very often looks like the infinitive.

-All these topics can be found on our books and our E-learning platforms.
-However, it is very hard to learn parts of the portuguese grammar without the help of a teacher that will also expose yourself to the portuguese sounds.
+All these topics can be found on our books and our FREE E-learning platforms.
+However, it is very hard to learn parts of the Portuguese grammar without the help of a teacher that will also expose yourself to the Portuguese sounds.

 Our opinion is that it doesn’t really matter.
 The pronunciation is quite different.
 It will be easier for you to understand people in Brazil because they pronounce all the vowels.
 Portuguese people “swallow” the words, they kind of chew them.